 A master’s degree in any liberal arts, science, education or applied science field with a GPA of 3.25 is required.
 The candidate must have strong skills in computing and communication in the English language.
-Entering students who do not have a research methodology course on their master’s transcripts must take MITE 690.
+Entering students who do not have a statistics course on their master's transcripts must take RESD 610.
 The requirement must be met before or during the first doctoral registration.
 GSCIS master’s students in information technology in education or information technology with the educational technology concentration may apply for early admission into the Ph.D. program.

 The program requires at least 64 credit hours, of which 40 are for courses and at least 24 are for the dissertation.
-DCTE 700 and DCTE 710 are required.
+RESD 700 and RESD 710 are required.
 However, these courses may be taken at any point and in any order during the coursework component of the program.

 Courses and dissertation registrations are listed below:Required Core Courses (four credits each)